oracle-livelabs/common/building-blocks/tasks/adb/provision-body.md

 <!--
     {
         "name":"Provision Autonomous Database",
         "description":"Provision an ADB.
-Use the `variables.json` file to update provisioning parameters, including database name, OCPUs, storage and more."
+Use the `variables.json` file to update provisioning parameters, including database name, ECPUs, storage and more."
     }
 -->
 1. Click **Create Autonomous Database** to start the instance creation process.